opulencephp/docs/installing.md

 * The document root needs to be set to Opulence's `public` directory (usually */var/www/html/public* or */var/www/html/YOUR_SITE_NAME/public*)

 > **Note:** You must set `YOUR_SITE_DOMAIN` and `YOUR_SITE_DIRECTORY` with the appropriate values in the configs below.

+<h4 id="php-config">PHP Config</h4>
+At the command prompt, navigate to the root directory of your project and run:

+    php -S localhost:8888 -t ./public

+This will run PHP's built-in web server.
+The site will be accessible at http://localhost:8888

 <h4 id="apache-config">Apache Config</h4>
 Create a virtual host in your Apache config with the following settings: